-- § 3205.4.
-COVID-19 Prevention in Employer-Provided Transportation to and from Work. - (a) Scope.
-This section applies to employer-provided motor vehicle transportation to and from work, which is any transportation of an employee, during the course and scope of employment, including, transportation to and from different workplaces, jobsites, delivery sites, buildings, stores, facilities, and agricultural fields, provided, arranged for, or secured by an employer including ride share vans or shuttle vehicles, car-pools, and private charter buses, regardless of the travel distance or duration involved.
+§ 3205.4.
+COVID-19 Prevention in Employer-Provided Transportation to and from Work.

+(a) Scope.
+This section applies to employer-provided motor vehicle transportation to and from work, which is any transportation of an employee, during the course and scope of employment, provided, arranged for, or secured by an employer including ride-share vans or shuttle vehicles, car-pools, and private charter buses, regardless of the travel distance or duration involved.
 Subsections (b) through (g) apply to employer-provided transportation.
-The following exceptions apply: - (1) This section does not apply if the driver and all passengers are from the same household outside of work, such as family members. - (2) This section does not apply to employer-provided transportation when necessary for emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations. - (3) This section does not apply to employees with occupational exposure as defined by section 5199, when covered by that section. - (b) Assignment of transportation.
-Employers shall prioritize shared transportation assignments in the following order: - (1) Employees residing in the same housing unit shall be transported in the same vehicle. - (2) Employees working in the same crew or worksite workplace shall be transported in the same vehicle. - (3) Employees who do not share the same household, work crew or worksite workplace shall be transported in the same vehicle only when no other transportation alternatives are possible. - (c) Physical distancing and face coverings.
-Employers shall ensure that: - (1) Physical distancing and face covering requirements of subsection 3205(c)(6) and (c)(7) are followed for employees waiting for transportation.

-- (2) There is one unoccupied seat between each person in the vehicle or the vehicle operator and any passengers are separated by at least three feet in all directions during the operation of the vehicle, regardless of the vehicle's normal capacity.
-Measuring the space between two peoples' bodies or measuring the distance between two peoples' heads are both acceptable measuring methods. - (3) The vehicle operator and any passengers are provided with and wear a face covering in the vehicle as required by subsection 3205(c)(7).
+The following exceptions apply:

+(1) This section does not apply if the driver and all passengers are from the same household outside of work, such as family members.

+- (2) This section does not apply to employer-provided transportation when necessary for emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations. - (b) Assignment of transportation.
+Employers shall prioritize shared transportation assignments in the following order: - (1) Employees residing in the same housing unit shall be transported in the same vehicle. - (2) Employees working in the same crew or worksite shall be transported in the same vehicle. - (3) Employees who do not share the same household, work crew or worksite shall be transported in the same vehicle only when no other transportation alternatives are possible. - (c) Physical distancing and face coverings.
+Employers shall ensure that: - (1) Physical distancing and face covering requirements of subsection 3205(c)(6) and (c)(7) are followed for employees waiting for transportation. - (2) The vehicle operator and any passengers are separated by at least three feet in all directions during the operation of the vehicle, regardless of the vehicle's normal capacity. - (3) The vehicle operator and any passengers are provided with and wear a face covering in the vehicle as required by subsection 3205(c)(7). - (d) Screening.
+Employers shall develop, implement, and maintain effective procedures for screening and excluding drivers and riders with COVID-19 symptoms prior to boarding shared transportation. - (e) Cleaning and disinfecting.
+Employers shall ensure that: